Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Introduction

-To avoid information loss in SNN, Kilmer et al.~\cite{excel_21} propose a tensor decomposition named t-SVD with a Fourier transform matrix $\mathbf{F}$, and Zhang et al.~\cite{excel_10} give a definition of the tensor nuclear norm on $\mathcal{T}\in\mathbb{R}^{n_1\times n_2 \times n_3}$ corresponding to t-SVD, i.e., Tensor Nuclear Norm~(TNN):
+To avoid information loss in SNN, Kilmer and Martin~\cite{excel_21} propose a tensor decomposition named t-SVD with a Fourier transform matrix $\mathbf{F}$, and Zhang et al.~\cite{excel_10} give a definition of the tensor nuclear norm on $\mathcal{T}\in\mathbb{R}^{n_1\times n_2 \times n_3}$ corresponding to t-SVD, i.e., Tensor Nuclear Norm~(TNN):

-where $\mathbf{G}^{(i)}$ denotes the $i$-th frontal slice matrix of tensor $\mathcal{G}$, and $\times_3$ is the mode-$3$ Tucker Product~\cite{excel_30}.
-Benefitting from unique computing method and efficient use of time series features, TNN has attracted extensive attention in recent years~\cite{excel_1_2,LuIJCAI2018,TNNLS_yin2018multiview,TNNLS_hu2016twist}.
+where $\mathbf{G}^{(i)}$ denotes the $i$-th frontal slice matrix of tensor $\mathcal{G}$\footnote{The implementation of Fourier transform along the third dimension of $\mathcal{T}$ is equivalent to multiplying a DFT matrix $\mathbf{F}$ by using $\times_3$.
+For more details, {please see} Sec.~\ref{Sec:TQR}.}, and $\times_3$ is the mode-$3$ multilinear multiplication~\cite{excel_30}. {Benefitting from the efficient Discrete Fourier transform and the better sampling effect of Fourier basis on time series features,} TNN has attracted extensive attention in recent years~\cite{excel_10,excel_1_2,LuIJCAI2018,TNNLS_yin2018multiview,TNNLS_hu2016twist}.
 The operation of Fourier transform along the third dimension makes TNN based models have a natural computing advantage for video and other data with strong time continuity along a certain dimension.

 However, when considering the smoothness of different data, using a fixed Fourier transform matrix $\mathbf{F}$ may bring some limitations.
-In this paper, we define smooth and non-smooth data along a certain dimension as the usual intuitive meaning.
+In this paper, we define smooth and non-smooth data along a certain dimension as the usual intuitive meaning, which means the slices of tensor data along a dimension are arranged in a certain paradigm, e.g., time series.
 For example, a continuous video data is smooth.
 But if the data tensor is a concatenation of several different scene videos or a random arrangement of all frames, then the data is non-smooth.